johanna-herrmann/files-crud/README.md

 If you want to use `DynamoDB`, please take into account:

 ### Tables
-You have to create the tables and provide the names in `config.json`.
+You have to create the tables and provide the names in `config.json` (`TableName`s are suggestions).

 The tables have to be created like defined in `dynamodb-schemas/`.